 Upon isolating the gateway courses to be included, completing the review of literature, and gathering input from varied constituencies, the QEP Proposal Committee spent a great deal of time developing a logic model for the project.
 This backward design process of discernment and prioritization aimed to ensure that the strategies we introduce and amplify are tightly connected to our project outcomes.
-As illustrated below, the project design introduces additional support for student learning and success prior to their gateway course enrollment, during gateway course enrollment, and after the courses conclude.
-Strategies along the chronology of students' gateway course experiences include improvements to our advising processes, learning support, gateway teaching, student and faculty communication, and post-course reflection and action planning, each of which is described below.
+As illustrated below, the project design introduces additional support for student learning and success during gateway course enrollment and after the courses conclude.
+Strategies along the chronology of students' gateway course experiences include improvements to our learning support, gateway teaching, student and faculty communication, and post-course reflection and action planning, each of which is described below.